 Competency exams in an actual clinical setting provides the best learning experience, but in certain situations, simulated exams in the lab are necessary.
 Lab simulations are not intended to be an easy replacement for competencies not performed in the clinical setting.
-Therefore, only simulations performed during the last 30 days of a student's graduation year will be an acceptable substitute for actual clinical competencies
+The clinical coordinator will periodically check with the clinical sites to inquire about the opportunity afforded for any competency in question.
+Simulations for the ARRT competencies must meet the guidelines and will not be simulated until the last 30 days of a student's graduation year.

-If a student fails to complete the required number of competencies, lab simulations may be an option.
+If a student fails to complete the required number of competencies for the semester, lab simulations may be an option.
 The student will earn half the value of the competency.
-Lab simulations will not be allowed if the student misses opportunities and does not communicate competency needs with the clinical site.
+Lab simulations will not be allowed if the student misses opportunities and does not communicate competency needs with the clinical site and clinical preceptor.
 The clinical preceptor may be contacted to verify the student communicated competency needs and attempted competencies when exams were available.
 Lab simulations will be at the discretion of the clinical coordinator or program director.